ciceroOslo/VIMPACT/readme.md

 3) Modify the file mapping.xlsx and enter the relationship between account/activity and task number.
 You can also edit the project listing for special handeling of projects with VAT.

+4) Copy the content of out.xlsx to a text file (copy - paste).
+Do not try Save As text file from Excel.
+Excel add quotation marks to text strings that contains special characters.

+5) Import file in Maconomy - Import General Journal.
+Rembember to check "internal popup names"

 ## Contributing

 We welcome contributions!